mrymalsubhi/turtlebot3-with-SLAM/README.md

 ---

-- and this is how it will look like.
+- and this is how it will looks like.

 ---